RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 `...[], ...`

 ### Article3 - Action Manager
-The Action Manager is instanced once on startup, and only one can exist.
+The Action Manager is instanced once on startup, and only one can exist (singleton).
 It persists for the full duration of the level, and generally can be acecssed globally with `action_manager`.
 It is responsible for executing all the code related to AM actions.

 #### Arguments
 `...[], ...`